 But this isn't always true and you'd be surprised to find out how much some stores are willing to negotiate with you on price (depending on the situation of course).

-Here’s some things to lookout for if you’d like to save more money at the store:
+Here are some things to look out for if you'd like to save more money at the store:

 - Look for gently used OR returned merchandise.
 Just the other day, my wife was shopping for boots.
 One of the pairs she tried on, she really liked.
 But there were a few marks on the bottoms of the boots – as if they had been worn and returned to the store.
 When we went to check-out, I asked for a 25% discount on the boots because they'd been used.
 The cashier brought in her manager and she offered 10% off instead.
 This was fair, considering the price of the boots and we gratefully accepted.
 Don't be afraid to offer the store a specific percentage off that you'd like to see.
 It gives them something to work off.